On guarded extensions of MMSNP: Studying the three gaps

-\paragraph{Enriching the sentence with inequalities.} For every negated conjunct $\neg\phi$ of $\Phi$ and for every two variables $x,y$ that appear in the same $\rel{R}$-atom of $\neg\phi$, replace this negated conjunct with two negated conjuncts: the first one is obtained from $\neg\phi$ by adding the inequality $x\not=y$ to the conjunction, the second one is obtained from $\neg\phi$ by replacing every occurrence of the variable $y$ with the variable $x$.
+For every negated conjunct $\neg\phi$ of $\Phi$ and for every two distinct variables $x,y$ that appear in the same $\rel{R}$-atom of $\neg\phi$, replace this negated conjunct with two negated conjuncts: the first one is obtained from $\neg\phi$ by adding the inequality $x\not=y$ to the conjunction, the second one is obtained from $\neg\phi$ by replacing every occurrence of the variable $y$ with the variable $x$.
+Repeat this procedure until every negated conjunct contains the inequality $x\not=y$ for every two distinct variables $x,y$ of this conjunct.
+Call the resulting sentence $\Psi$.